vansh77swami/YantrikaGPT/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Feel free to explore, contribute, and let your creativity flow! 😄
+Embrace the spirit of exploration, contribute freely, and allow your creativity to soar! 🚀